Okanagan Waldorf School Admissions

 The admissions process at Okanagan Waldorf School is designed to support each family in their process of uncovering the optimal educational and developmental goals for their child.
 We consider this a necessary step in developing a relationship with each family so that we can find the best ways to work with both you and your child.

-To begin the application process, click here to complete the Application of Interest.
-You will then be contacted by Trish Folland, our Admissions Coordinator, to book a tour and further discuss our admissions process.
+To begin the application process for children aged for grades K – 8, click here to complete the Application of Interest.
+You will then be contacted by Trish Folland, our OWS Admissions Coordinator, to book a tour and further discuss our admissions process.
 You may also contact Trish directly at email@example.com or (250) 547-9212.

 Only applications with all of the required documentation will be reviewed.
 Applications will be reviewed to assess whether our program can meet the student’s learning needs.
 Placement in a class will be offered based on this review and available space.